Pressure Cooking Guide

 Since beans are a no-go for me, I bravely (or stupidly) made black beans and rice in the pressure cooker for my first experimental dish.
 I added lime juice, cumin, oil, and some seeded and peeled green chilies, cooked it up, and then cautiously ate it for dinner and waited… Minor bloating ensued, and I thought oh here we go.

 But that was it.
 No other symptoms.
 IT REALLY WORKED.

 I know–anecdotal evidence is not reliable evidence.
 But there are studies that show pressure cooking does a better and more efficient job of improving digestibility of proteins in legumes than boiling.

-Even Dr. Gundry admits pressure cooking is a great way to make foods on the No list safer.
+Dr. Gundry suggests that pressure cooking is a great way to make foods on the No list safer.
 Check out his tips on pressure cooking some of your former favorite foods.

 What’s the Best Pressure Cooker?

 The most popular model, and the one I use in my home kitchen is the Instant Pot Duo 60 7-in-1 cooker, pictured below.
 It’s the #1 selling kitchen item on Amazon Prime, with 5-star reviews.
 I bought mine and two days later pressure cooked a whole pastured chicken to perfection, with no adverse reactions.
 I’ve rarely been so excited about a kitchen gadget.